wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/dapp-script.md

 [More about handling failed transactions](/en/keep-in-touch/april)

-## Data Accessible by dApp Script
+## Data Accessible to dApp Script

-Data accessible by the **callable** function:
+Data accessible to the **callable** function:

 * Particular fields of the transaction that invoked the dApp script, including payments, fee, sender address and public key.
 See the [Invocation](/en/ride/structures/common-structures/invocation) article for the fields description.
-Proofs are unaccessible.
+Proofs are inaccessible.
 * [Blockchain data](/en/ride/#blockchain-operation): current height, account balances, entries in account data storages, parameters of tokens, etc.

-Data accessible by the **verifier** function:
+Data accessible to the **verifier** function:

 * Fields of the current verified transaction/order, including `proofs`.
 The built-in variable `tx` contains this transaction or order.
 The set of fields depends on the type of transaction/order, see the [Transaction Structures](/en/ride/structures/transaction-structures/) chapter and [Order](/en/ride/structures/common-structures/order) article.
 * [Blockchain data](/en/ride/#blockchain-operation): current height, account balances, entries in account data storages, parameters of tokens, etc.